 Each bundle SHALL be represented as a CBOR indefinite-length array.
 The first item of this array SHALL be the CBOR representation of a Primary Block.
-Every other item of the array except the last SHALL be the CBOR representation of a Canonical Block.
-The last item of the array SHALL be a CBOR "break" stop code.
+Every other item of the array SHALL be the CBOR representation of a Canonical Block.
+The last block of the bundle SHALL be followed by a CBOR "break" stop code, terminating the array.